Viagra, exorcism and lies: Brazil’s testy final election debate

 “There isn’t the slightest doubt: whoever gets the most votes wins.
 That’s democracy,” he said.

-The topic of deforestation in the Amazon briefly came up at the end of the debate, where the rivals bickered over who was most at fault.
+The topic of deforestation in the Amazon briefly came up at the end of the debate, with the rivals bickering over who was most at fault.
 AFP